 Located in Oldsmar, Florida, USA, Cryo-Cell is the third largest cord blood bank in the world.
 To date, Cryo-Cell has stored 240,000 cord blood and cord tissue units.

-Because Cryo-Cell was founded in 1989 and started to store cord blood stem cells in 1992, positioning it as the world’s first cord blood bank.
+Cryo-Cell was founded in 1989 but started to store cord blood stem cells in 1992, positioning it as the world’s first cord blood bank.

 It serves clients from 87 different countries and makes its services available to millions of people.
-Cryo-Cell uses herapin-free bags to transport cord tissues in order to provide protection from allergic reactions.
+Cryo-Cell uses heparin-free bags to transport cord tissues in order to provide protection from allergic reactions.

 4. China Cord Blood Corporation